Dimm-ddr/loudlyproud/content/ru/books/this-is-how-you-lose-her-74a0311f.md

 params:
   authors:
   - Junot Díaz
-  bookTitle: This Is How You Lose Her
+  book_title: This Is How You Lose Her
   book_description: 'On a beach in the Dominican Republic, a doomed relationship flounders.
     In the heat of a hospital laundry room in New Jersey, a woman does her lover’s washing and thinks about his wife.
 In Boston, a man buys his love child, his only